-A. For Last Exposure on and after 12/12/96: Working miners may file claims, but they may not receive benefits while working.
-Income benefits for black lung with last exposure on December 12, 1996, or later are paid equally by the employer and the Coal Workers' Pneumoconiosis Fund.
-The chart on page 30 shows the relationship among the X-ray diagnosis, pulmonary function,
+Α. For Last Exposure on and after 12/12/96: Working miners may file claims, but they may not receive benefits while working.
+Income benefits for black lung with last exposure on December 12, 1996, or later are paid equally by the employer and Workers' the Coal Pneumoconiosis Fund.
+The chart page 30 shows the on relationship among the X-ray diagnosis, pulmonary function,